Meet Our Staff

 Community Cupboard Program Manager

-Bob has been working for Upper Valley MEND since the Spring of 2009.
+Bob has been working for Upper Valley MEND since the spring of 2009.
 He originally joined the organization as an Administrative Assistant and has been the Program Manager for the Community Cupboard since 2010.
 Originally from Bellows Falls, Vermont, Bob moved to Bellingham, Washington in 2000 as an Americorps*VISTA volunteer with the American Red Cross, and has lived in the Northwest off and on ever since.
-Prior to joining Upper Valley MEND he was able to fulfill a lifelong dream of completing a long-term international volunteer placement; he spent two years as a Community Development Advisor in Zambia (Africa) with Voluntary Services Overseas (VSO).
+Prior to joining Upper Valley MEND he was able to fulfill a lifelong dream of completing a long-term international volunteer placement when he spent two years as a Community Development Advisor in Zambia, Africa, with Voluntary Services Overseas (VSO).
 He has a Bachelors of Science degree in Community Development and Applied Economics from the University of Vermont.

 Bob enjoys spending quality time with his wife and son, as well as all sorts of outdoor recreation, music, good food, and the company of friends.

 Cornerstone Community Program Manager

 Carl Florea is an ordained Lutheran minister, social activist, and housing advocate.
 He originally came to Leavenworth to serve as pastor of Faith Lutheran Church from 1985 - 1992 and remains an active member to this day.
 He helped form Upper Valley MEND and served as its director until early 2007 when he left to run the Housing Resources Board on Bainbridge Island to help form a Community Land Trust similar to the SHARE CLT in Leavenworth.